rbandla0/recipes-predictions/README.md

 \
 ***Resulting P-value:*** 0.727\
 \
-***Conclusion:*** Since the p-value is greater than the significance level, we fail to reject the null because there isn't enough statistical evidence to reject it.
+***Conclusion:*** Since the p-value is greater than the significance level, we fail to reject the null because there isn't enough statistical evidence to prove an effect.
+Since we didn't reject the null, it shows that my model is fair because the RMSE is similar to predictions in both groups.